-A road trip is a comparatively inexpensive family vacation option.
-When you tally plane or train tickets and transfers for a family of four or more, it can get expensive.
+A road trip is usually a cheaper way for a family to vacation.
+When you add up plane or train tickets and transfers for a family of four or more, it can get expensive.
 If you have the luxury of time for slow travel and the desire for an adventure, a road trip is for you.

 I never thought I’d enjoy a road trip.
 The thought of hours in a car with two kids and a dog sounded like a disaster.
 But after completing a couple of month-long road trips through most of Europe in the last year, I am an enthusiastic veteran road tripper.

-Whether you’re single or traveling with a large family in tow, I put together this road trip planner to share my advice on how to plan a road trip that will be fun and memorable.
+Whether you’re single or traveling with a large family in tow, here’s my advice on how to plan a road trip that will be fun and memorable for everyone.

 Planning a road trip requires flexibility.
-While you need an idea of where you’ll be going and what stops you’ll make along the way, don’t over schedule yourself.
-Think of what sections require advance booking, add an extra day or two more than you think you need to get to the destination.
-Skip prepaying for lodging and any entertainment for the rest of your days.
+While you need an idea of where you’ll be going and what stops you’ll make along the way, don’t overschedule yourself.
+Advance book the trip sections which may be busier because of popularity or special dates and let the rest flow.
+Add an extra day or two more than you think you’ll need to get to the destination.
+Skip prepaying for lodging for the rest of your days.

 On our first major road trip from Spain to Denmark, I was tempted to prebook everything.
 While I’m glad we booked an apartment in busy Paris in advance, half of our most memorable (and favorite) places were not even on our original list of intended stops!
 By the time we got to our destination of Denmark, we decided to cut back on how many days we spent there to go somewhere we unexpectedly liked more.

 Our secret to success was discovering each country’s roadside chain hotels to fill the gaps between distances to major destinations.
-While in the US it may be Motel 6 or Embassy Suites, each country has their own roadside-hotel version.
+The US has Motel 6 or Embassy Suites and each country has their own roadside-hotel version.
 They’re easily found near the highway, inexpensive, nice and clean and almost always have last minute vacancies.

 If you need a little more planning, then book your next destination from the previous location using your smart phone and wi-fi.
 Look for lodging that’s easy to cancel without penalties or fees.
 Booking.com is great as a source of hotels that accept bookings that can be canceled without penalties.

-Get a tune up before a road trip.
+A tune-up before a road trip could save you from breaking down in the middle of nowhere.
 Make sure your spare tire is in good shape and you have a kit with basic tools like: